Fun Employee Engagement & Team Building Activities

 Rules: Give everyone an uncooked egg.
 Put all the office supplies in a pile.
 Set a timer for 15 to 30 minutes and tell each team that they have to use the supplies given to build a contraption around the egg that will keep the egg from breaking when dropped.
 Once the time is up, drop each egg protection contraption from the second or third story of your office and see which eggs survive.

-Objective: This fun and exciting game is an engaging exercise that uses both teamwork and problem-solving skills to bond associates.
+Objective: This fun and exciting activity is an engaging exercise that uses both teamwork and problem-solving skills to encourage employees to bond and collaborate.

 Tools Needed: Assorted office supplies such as tape, pencils, straws, plastic utensils, packing material, newspapers, rubber bands, uncooked eggs (bring extra eggs in case of accidental breakage)